AOL83/AOL83.github.io/README.md

 Finally, the "playAgainButton" constant is used to select the button that allows the player to play again.
 Note that the code uses the "querySelector" method to select elements from the HTML document and the "querySelectorAll" method to select multiple elements.
 These methods are used to access the DOM (Document Object Model) and manipulate elements in the HTML document.

+Using global variables can lead to naming collisions, unexpected behavior, and poor code organization.
+This is because global variables can be accessed and modified from anywhere in the code, making it difficult to keep track of changes and dependencies.
+By encapsulating your code within a function or module, you can limit the scope of your variables and functions, making it easier to manage and debug your code.
+It also reduces the risk of naming collisions and conflicts with other libraries or scripts that may be running on the same page.